 All five days of the Grand Canyon XP are out of the same basecamp which is located in Dry Park, on the north rim of the Grand Canyon.
 We ride through beautiful aspen and conifer forests and across wide open meadows through the North Kaibab Plateau on the Arizona Trail and the Rainbow Rim trails.
 Both of these trails offer spectacular views of the Grand Canyon.
 The trails course along the rim of the canyon but are far enough back from the cliffs that one does not have to a worry about a fear of heights.
 The beautiful foliage, set against a backdrop of heavy green forests and the colors of the Grand Canyon offers a riding experience of a lifetime.
 The Kaibab Plateau is quite flat on top and the horses will have few, if any, climbs of significance.
 Although many of the trails are what you would expect in an alpine forest, there are some sections that can be somewhat rocky.
 We expect cool, mild days but be prepared for chilly nights.
 As with all XP rides, free lunches are provide to everyone including the crews.
 Annie will prepare meals for a nominal charge if requested in advance.

 Base Camp: The Dry Park Camp is located in a large open meadow surrounded by heavy timber and aspen groves.
 The campsite is large and reasonably flat and we are allowed to camp on the grass.
 We are fortunate to be able to return to this camp again this year.

 Directions: The Dry Park Camp, in the North Kaibab National Forest.
 You can reach this camp by taking Hwy 67, the Grand Canyon Parkway, about 27 miles south from Jacobs Lake, Arizona.
 Turn right on Forest Road 22 and go about 10 miles to the bottom of the hill, where you turn left into Dry Park.
 The camp is about 1 mile south of Hwy 22.
 Do not turn into the Dry Park Lookout.
 This is a dead end road with no turn around.
 Dry Park is further down the road at the bottom of the hill and is a large dry meadow.

 Trail: The North Kaibab trails were originally used by both Native Americans and pioneers.
 The present trail system is part of a single track recreational trail that crosses the entire state of Arizona, including the Grand Canyon.
 Many of our trails are old logging roads that have been closed to vehicles for many years.

-Hay, Water and Showers: Crockett will have weed free certified hay available for $13.00 per bale.
+Hay, Water and Showers: Crockett will have weed free certified hay available if you call and order it.
 Horse water is available in camp starting the day before the ride starts.
 If water is needed sooner (for earlier arrivals), there is a place to get it a few miles from camp.
 A shower is available in the Sundowner trailer, if the weather stays above freezing.